keith-dev/openbsd/src/etc/etc.sparc/MAKEDEV.md

 vers(__file__,
-	{-$OpenBSD: MAKEDEV.md,v 1.16 2002/12/05 04:30:21 kjc Exp $-},
+	{-$OpenBSD: MAKEDEV.md,v 1.19 2003/06/18 18:08:59 todd Exp $-},
 etc.MACHINE)dnl
 dnl
-dnl Copyright (c) 2001 Todd T. Fries <todd@OpenBSD.org>
+dnl Copyright (c) 2001,2002,2003 Todd T. Fries <todd@OpenBSD.org>
-dnl All rights reserved.
 dnl
-dnl Redistribution and use in source and binary forms, with or without dnl modification, are permitted provided that the following conditions dnl are met: dnl 1.
-Redistributions of source code must retain the above copyright dnl    notice, this list of conditions and the following disclaimer. dnl 2.
-The name of the author may not be used to endorse or promote products dnl    derived from this software without specific prior written permission. dnl dnl THIS SOFTWARE IS PROVIDED ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, dnl INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY dnl AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL dnl THE AUTHOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, dnl EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, dnl PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS;
-dnl OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, dnl WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR dnl OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF dnl ADVISED OF THE POSSIBILITY OF SUCH DAMAGE. dnl dnl dnl
+dnl Permission to use, copy, modify, and distribute this software for any dnl purpose with or without fee is hereby granted, provided that the above dnl copyright notice and this permission notice appear in all copies. dnl dnl THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES dnl WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF dnl MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR dnl ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES dnl WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN dnl ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF dnl OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE. dnl dnl dnl